Dealing with Drift of Adaptation Spaces in Learning-based Self-Adaptive Systems using Lifelong Self-Adaptation: Evaluation

 To answer the evaluation questions EQ2 and EQ3 we applied the evaluations of EQ1 for multiple scenarios that combined different preference orders of stakeholders and different orders of emerging classes with and without feedback from an operator.
 For questions EQ2 and EQ3 we focused on the period of new appearance of classes within each scenario.

-We explain these scenarios now.
+\re{Before explaining the evaluation scenarios, we acknowledge that we evaluated the instantiated architecture of lifelong self-adaptation for dealing with a novel class appearance in only one domain.
+Finding and evaluating solutions beyond one domain goes beyond the scope of the research presented in this paper and offers opportunities for future research.
+We anticipate that the instance of the architecture presented in this paper may lay a foundation for such future studies.}